-Road trips are turning out to be the hot ticket for 2020 as people opt for driving over flying when they plan a vacation.
+Road trips are becoming more popular as people opt for driving over flying when they plan a vacation.
 Even so, some folks prefer to select a destination that minimizes time spent on the road.

 Shenandoah National Park – Virginia

 If remote scenic beauty appeals to you, look no further than Shenandoah National Park in western Virginia.
 It is just 6 hours or roughly 350 miles from Columbus along I-70.

 A hiker’s paradise, the park boasts over 500 miles of trails, from easy to difficult, including 101 miles of the Appalachian Trail.

 The 105-mile, two-lane Skyline Drive runs the entire length of the park and features more than 70 overlooks offering spectacular views of the Shenandoah Valley and the Piedmont Mountains.
 Serving as the main road through the park, Skyline Drive also provides access to many trails, campgrounds, visitor centers and lodging.
 The drive starts near Front Royal, VA and ends near I-64 in Rockfish Gap, VA before continuing on as the Blue Ridge Parkway to Cherokee, North Carolina.

 At the southern end of the drive, a short distance from Rockfish Gap, the small town of Staunton is an interesting place to spend a night or two.
 The American Shakespeare Theater performs year-round in Blackfriars Playhouse, an authentic reproduction of Shakespeare’s Blackfriars Theatre.
 Enjoy winery and craft beer tours in the surrounding area or visit the studios of local artisans.

 If you are looking to combine scenic sightseeing with a multitude of options for dining, shopping and activities, Gatlinburg, Tennessee might be just the ticket.
 It is just a little over 6 hours from Columbus if you travel along I-71 and I-75.